Szechuan beef stir fry with noodles, a quick 20-minute recipe that sings with zingy Szechuan pepper, pepper flakes & a rich, delicious sauce.

 Serving Suggestions

-Ordinarily, I serve this Szechuan beef stir fry as a one pot meal, it is plenty big enough for a meal for me.
+Ordinarily, I serve this Szechuan beef stir fry as a one-pot meal; it is plenty big enough for a meal for us.

 I usually garnish with sliced spring onions and sesame seeds.
-But because beef and onion works so well serving this with crispy fried onions would be superb.
+But because beef and onion work so well, serving this with crispy fried onions would be superb.

 Without the noodles, this would be awesome served with either my stir fried asparagus or broccoli stir fry.